 Moving public transport from roads to rivers can benefit crowded cities worldwide.
-With the zero-emission Urban Water Shuttle™, it can soon become a reality.
+With Medstraum – a fully electric, zero-emission, fast-going passenger vessel – it can soon become a reality.

 Waterways are an untapped source of mobility for city dwellers.
-Eight out of the ten largest cities in the world are coastal – and a majority of large, non-coastal cities are riverside.
-Yet public transportation in and around these urban centres is predominantly land based.
+Eight out of the 10 largest cities in the world are coastal – and a majority of large, non-coastal cities are riverside.
+Yet public transportation in and around these urban centres is predominantly land-based.
 So underused are waterways, in fact, that the EU’s barometer of public transport does not even report on ferry transportation in European cities.

 There is, however, a pressing need to increase the capacity of city transport networks.
 The global urban population is expected to grow by between 1.6 and 1.8 per cent each year until 2025, according to the World Health Organization.
 That means increased stress on roads and railways, leading to greater congestion as well as pollution.
 When half of all particle pollution in OECD countries already stems from road transport, it is clear that the benefits of moving traffic off the roads are huge.

 Infrastructure investments are usually the biggest hurdle for public transport development.
 Digging tunnels and building rails are costly processes that disrupt a city for years.
-With the Urban Water Shuttle, however, the waterways are already there.
+With an urban water shuttle, however, the waterways are already there.
 The only construction needed is terminals and the boats themselves.
 Maintenance costs are similarly low.

 Since large cities are predominantly coastal, while public transport mainly runs on land, the potential market for water transport is huge.
 Individual cities will have different needs, but a common denominator is population stress on urban areas and a need to expand geographically.
 Connecting large sections of a metropolitan area can help to boost the overall economy and thus be a positive reinforcement for investment in public transport.